arcus/education_modules/git_creation_and_tracking/git_history_of_project.md

 - Identify and use the HEAD of a repository.
 - Identify and use Git commit numbers.
-- Compare various versions of tracked files.
+- Compare versions of tracked files.
 - Restore old versions of files.

 @end